Niccolò Barbieri

-Niccolò (or Nicolò) Barbieri (Vercelli, 1586 - 1641) was an Italian writer and actor of the commedia dell'arte theatrical genre.
-He was also known as Beltrame di Milano ("Beltrame of Milan") in reference to one of his most popular characters, Beltrame; this was the main character of one of Barbieri's best known plays, L'inavertito, which is known to have inspired Moliere's L'Étourdi ou les Contretemps ("The Blunderer").
-Besides popularizing Beltrame, Barbieri is also credited with creating another commedia dell'arte mask, Scapino.
+Niccolò (or Nicolò) Barbieri (Vercelli, 1586–1641) was an Italian writer and actor of the commedia dell'arte theatrical genre.
+He was also known as Beltrame di Milano ("Beltrame of Milan") in reference to one of his most popular characters, Beltrame; this was the main character of one of Barbieri's best known plays, L'inavertito, which is known to have inspired Molière's L'Étourdi ou les Contretemps ("The Blunderer").

-Barbieri was a successful author and actor, and one of those that toured Europe; he is known, for example, to have played at the royal court of France.
+Barbieri was a successful author and actor, and one of those who toured Europe; he is known, for example, to have played at the royal court of France.

 Besides plays, he wrote essays on theatre; his prominent essay is La supplica.
 Discorso famigliare a quelli che trattano de' comici (1634), a passionate apology of theatre and actors, which is also an important source of information on the commedia culture.

 As a commedia actor, Barbieri introduced the habit of acting while standing on a chair, which is supposedly the origin of the Italian word saltimbanco (which roughly translates to "s.o. who jumps on chairs") to refer to comic actors and jesters.